Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 HPV vaccination

-The HPV vaccine protects against the types of HPV that cause most cases of genital warts and cervical cancer, as well as some other cancers.
+The HPV vaccine protects against types of HPV that cause most cases of genital warts and cervical cancer, as well as some other cancers.
 It does not protect against all types of HPV.
 It is important for women to continue to take up their screening invitations as not all cervical cancers can be prevented by vaccination.

 Follow this link to find out more about the Northern Ireland Cervical Screening Programme